On Manin's conjecture for Ch\^atelet surfaces: Background and notation

 Next, we recall the definition and state our notation for the following arithmetic functions: \begin{defn} The divisor function will be denoted as \end{defn} \begin{defn} Hooley's $\Delta$-function is defined as \end{defn} We note that the average of $\tau(n)$ satisfies On the other hand, the average of the $\Delta$-function has a small saving:

 This feature is particularly useful in our level of distribution result proved in \S\ref{sec: LoD}, since we will need to be careful about tracking any and all powers of $\log(X)$.
 We will use the following case of a more general theorem proved by de la Bret\`eche and Tenenbaum in \cite{delaTenenbaumHooley24}. \begin{thm}[de la Bret\`eche and Tenenbaum, {\cite[(1.7)]{delaTenenbaumHooley24}}] Let $f\in \Z[x]$ be an irreducible polynomial.
-Then the following bound holds for an explicit constant $c_f>0$:
+Then the following bound holds:

 \end{thm}